masseygeoinformaticscollaboratory/quaketext/README.md

 #### Sophie Francis

+All folders contain a virtual environment venv to store all import packages specific to each task.

 ## ./CSVtoJSONcode

 These file involves the code for transformation from raw annotation data to the finaltags.json format that is used for processing.